 As you may know, Google changed their algorithm back in 2018 to have a mobile-first mentality.
 That basically means that Google site crawlers are going to look for the mobile site first when determining how well your site should rank in the SERPs.
 In other words, you need to optimize your mobile site for SEO with a mobile-first SEO strategy.
 If not, your site is going to take a back seat to those that are.
 One of the best first steps in mobile SEO optimization should be to make your site as mobile-friendly as possible.

-There are other considerations in regard to the mobile-first train of thought.
+There are other considerations regarding the mobile-first train of thought.
 Conducting an SEO audit, and having a good understanding of core web vitals such as time to first byte (TTFB), cumulative layout shift (CLS), and site speed are critical when optimizing your website for mobile search results.
 Additionally, responsive design, keyword tracking, and user improvements are key.

 Mobile SEO vs Desktop SEO: How They Differ in SERPs